SanketGhorpade1999/FlightReserve/README.md

-## Airline E-Commerce website using Java Spring boot, MySql, AngularJs and thymeleaf
+## Airline E-Commerce website using Java Spring boot, MySql And AngularJs

 - Created a website clone for an Ecommerce airline web application using Spring boot, Spring data JPA(ORM) and MySQL.
 Added features to search and book flights.

-- Created an REST API to serve an an integration layer for flight checkin microservice.
-Created flight checkin microservice for passengers to check in.

 - Encoded passwords to prevent them from being stored in plain text and defined roles for different types of users to perform authentication and authrorization.